 “Here I develop my analytical skills”

-Iuliia Prudnyk from the Ukraine is reading war studies at the Swedish Defence University.
-Her course involves analysing wars and conflicts from multiple different perspectives.
-Her dream is to work in national security in her home country.
+Iuliia Prudnyk from the Ukraine studied war studies at the Swedish Defence University in 2018.
+The programme involved analysing wars and conflicts from multiple different perspectives.
+Her dream was to work in national security in her home country.

 Multidisciplinary perspective on wars